 Being curious about the industry and how people successfully navigate the digital revolution led me to create #theRevolutionaries, an interview series tackling the topic, distributed by Entrepreneur.

 And last, if you haven't guessed, I love coming up with wild ideas and bringing them to life.
 Here's two projects I'm particularly proud of: Harry Potter Yoga and #BarackingAround (they went viral within three months of each other).

-In the last year I've published articles in munchies, Atlas Obscura, food52, Bitch and more.
+In the last year I've published articles in Food & Wine, munchies, Atlas Obscura, New York Magazine, Bitch, Tasting Table and more.
 This has led people to ask if I've made a career switch from PR.